anchore/client-go/pkg/external/docs/ImportApi.md

 > []AnchoreImage ImportImageArchive(ctx, archiveFile)

 Import an anchore image tar.gz archive file.
+This is a deprecated API replaced by the \"/imports/images\" route

 ### Required Parameters